Analyzing Privacy Leakage in Machine Learning via Multiple Hypothesis Testing: A Lesson From Fano: Experiment

 \paragraph{Result.} \autoref{fig:attribute_advantage} shows the adversary's advantage as a function of $\sigma$, which shows a decreasing trend as expected.
-We observe that the white-box attack with prior knowledge of the marginal distribution of the VKORC1 gene (dark blue) attains the highest advantage.
-Notably, its advantage converges to 0 as $\sigma \rightarrow \infty$, whereas the white-box attack without prior (light blue) and the Informed Adversary attack (orange) have negative advantage as $\sigma \rightarrow 0$.
+The white-box attack with prior knowledge of the marginal VKORC1 gene distribution (dark blue) attains the highest advantage.
+Notably, its advantage converges to 0 as $\sigma \rightarrow \infty$, whereas the white-box attack without prior (light blue) and the Informed Adversary attack (orange) have negative advantage as $\sigma \rightarrow \infty$.
 This is because the VKORC1 gene's marginal distribution is non-uniform, with probabilities $0.367, 0.339, 0.294$ for \texttt{CC}, \texttt{CT} and \texttt{TT}, respectively.
-Since advantage as defined in \autoref{eq:advantage} uses $p^* = 0.367$ (corresponding to always predicting \texttt{CC}) as the baseline, it is sub-optimal to predict the uniform distribution when the model contains close to no information about $\bz^{(j)}$ when $\sigma$ is large.
+Since advantage as defined in \autoref{eq:advantage} uses $p^* = 0.367$ (corresponding to always predicting \texttt{CC}) as the baseline, it is sub-optimal to predict the uniform distribution when the model contains close to no information about $\bz^{(j)}$.

 The advantage bound using Fano's inequality (black line) strictly dominates the advantage of the three attacks.
 In particular, at $\sigma=0.1$ the advantage bound predicts close to $0.1$ advantage, which can be considered relatively low risk.
-Moreover, the test mean squared error (MSE) in \autoref{fig:attribute_accuracy} shows that model utility remains reasonable when $\sigma=0.1$.
+Moreover, the test mean squared error (MSE) in \autoref{fig:attribute_accuracy} shows that model utility remains satisfactory when $\sigma=0.1$.
+At the same time, the corresponding DP $\epsilon$ in \autoref{fig:attribute_epsilon} paints a pessimistic picture, with $\epsilon \approx 2$ at $\sigma=0.1$.
 Our analysis suggests that $\sigma=0.1$ can be a reasonable value for the output perturbation mechanism applied to this dataset for optimal privacy-utility trade-off.